hexalang/Hexa/docs/reference.md

 Color.Red != Color.Red // Every instance is unique value for non-baked enums

-// Enum with values -> has a baked type (here `Int`) enum Status Int { // NOTE Adding basic type after the space turns it into a constant enum
+// Enum with values -> has a baked type (here `Int`) enum Status Int { // NOTE adding basic type after the space turns it into a constant enum
     Ok = 200
     NotFound = 404
     BadRequestError = 404 // Duplicate value is NOT allowed with constant